 Ball flight in tGAT

 In tGAT the ball flight model also include components that makes it possible to analyse effects in 3D.
-The wind direction can be turned a full 360 ° around, ground-level can be altered to simulate uphill or downhill approaches and start direction and spin axis makes it possible to create draws and fades.
-One thing to note about the spin axis is that all it does is to turn the direction that the lift force, FL acts in.
+The wind direction can be turned a full 360° around, ground-level can be altered to simulate uphill or downhill approaches and start direction and spin axis makes it possible to create draws and fades.

 Appendix